The Milstein family is led by Howard Milstein, the third generation of one of New York’s leading real estate families.

 James A. Berger

-Mr. Berger and his wife support several national charities including the Cancer Support Community, Guiding Eyes for the Blind and the National Multiple Sclerosis Society.
-A graduate of Boston University, he sits on the NYC alumni board of the Questrom School of Business.
+Mr. Berger and his wife support several national charities including Make-A-Wish.
+A graduate of Boston University, he currently sits on the alumni board of New York City.

 Mr. Berger lives in Manhattan with his wife and young son.
 He is an avid golfer and skier.